IncursusInc/menu_markup/README.md

 # menu_markup
 Module for Drupal 8 to allow HTML markup in menu titles.

 By default, Drupal 8 will not accept HTML markup as part of a menu title.
-This module allows you to configure markup to be shown before and after specific menu titles (including submenu items).
+This module allows you to configure markup to be shown along with specific menu titles (including submenu items).

 This can be very handy if you want to show a glyphicon from Bootstrap or an icon from FontAwesome, etc. in front of your menu titles.